Problem statement

 The hypothesis based on desk research

-The hypothesis was that the eye icon should be seen as a status as we can see through other toggle icons what approach to take.
+The hypothesis was that the eye icon should be closed when masked as we can see through other toggle icons what approach to take.
 For e.g. the favorite icon or the mute icon.
 Doing so would also follow the design heuristic of consistency and standard.

-We can also see other brands have the same idea as Duolingo and Snapchat are two large apps that decided to use the eye icon and decided that issuing the eye icon as a status instead of a CTA would be better practice.
-Seeing two large apps follow the notion that the eye icon is used as a status affirms that this may be the right practice to follow hence why it was our hypothesis that the eye icon should be seen as as status
+We can also see other brands have the same idea as Duolingo and Snapchat are two large apps that decided to use the eye icon and decided that issuing the eye icon as closed when masked would be better practice.
+Seeing two large apps follow the notion that the eye icon should be closed when masked affirms that this may be the right practice to follow hence why it was our hypothesis that the eye icon should be closed when the password is masked and open when the passwords is unmasked.

 User test 1